 Getting To The Root Cause Of Symptoms

-While the symptoms of 100s of gut diseases are literally the same (bloating, gassiness, diarrhea, constipation, abdominal pain), they may be caused by very different mechanisms that each require a specialized approach.
+While the symptoms of hundreds of gut diseases are literally the same (bloating, gassiness, diarrhea, constipation, abdominal pain), they may be caused by very different mechanisms that each require a specialized approach.

 That’s why it’s dangerous to mask the warning symptoms with over-the-counter remedies like antacids, laxatives or anti-diarrheals – without investigating the true root causes.

 In the 1990’s, we made incredible advances in understanding that our health is deeply linked to our microbiome.
 The microbiome is a collection of microbes including bacteria, fungi, protozoa and viruses that live on and inside the human body.

 The bacteria in our gut microbiome help digest our food, protect our immune system, fight harmful bacteria or viruses, and produce important nutrients like B12, thiamine (B1) and riboflavin.